frgoe003/chemtrain/docs/api/deploy/index.rst

 ====================

-This module exports graph potential models that can be used in conjunction with ``chemsim`` to deploy the models in large-scale simulations, e.g., in LAMMPS.
+This module exports graph potential models that can be used in conjunction with ``chemtrain-deploy`` to deploy the models in large-scale simulations, e.g., in LAMMPS.

 .. toctree::
    :titlesonly: